 It is Van Alstyne's wish that he may be able to keep on writing ballads until he is 96.
 "It has always been my aspiration to write ballads as long as I live," he asserts.

-Things changed in his life over the ensuing decade, and some details in are uncertain concerning his home life.
-The 1930 census shows Egbert as a lodger, still evidently legally married, but Mabel and Egbert Jr. are not listed at the same address.
+Things changed in Bert's life over the ensuing decade, and some details are uncertain concerning his home life.
+The 1930 census showed Egbert as a lodger, still evidently legally married, but Mabel and Egbert Jr. were not listed at the same address.
 Their son was in St. Louis attending college that year.
-Claiming a desertion that began as early as November 1920, Mabel divorced him in December 1930, receiving their 280 acre Michigan farm and other real-estate.
-She died in December, 1937, having not remarried.
+Claiming a desertion that began as early as November 1920, Mabel legally divorced Bert in December 1930, receiving their 280 acre Michigan farm and other real-estate.
+She died in December, 1937, having never remarried.
 Bert, however, did remarry in 1931 to Miss Ruth Leslie, nearly three decades his junior.
 He had met Ruth when she was a seven year old singer in the local theaters, and had hired her to plug his songs for publishers.

 Egbert had reverted back to the status of songwriter by this time, although his actual output was somewhat scant from 1925 on.
 There were offers for him to move to Hollywood or New York to continue his career, but he rebuffed all of them.
 Composing a few pieces into the 1930s, many of them for the movies, and a few of them rare collaborations with other music writers as well, Van Alstyne finally seemed to disappear from view after 1935 or so, with only piece appearing after that time.
 His mother received some recognition at age 85 in 1941 as the oldest working radio artist, under the name of Aunt Em, which she had done as a singer and storyteller throughout the 1930s.